MirolimMajidov/EventMessaging/README.md

 ## EventStorage

-EventStorage is a library designed to simplify the implementation of the [Inbox and outbox patterns](https://en.wikipedia.org/wiki/Inbox_and_outbox_pattern) for handling various types of events in your application.
+EventStorage is a library designed to simplify the implementation of the [Inbox and outbox patterns](https://en.wikipedia.org/wiki/Inbox_and_outbox_pattern) for handling multiple types of events in your application.
 It allows you to persist all incoming and outgoing event messages in the database.
 Currently, it supports storing event data only in a PostgreSQL database.

 ### NuGet package
 [![Version](https://img.shields.io/nuget/vpre/Mirolim.EventBus.RabbitMQ?label=Downloads:Mirolim.EventBus.RabbitMQ)](https://www.nuget.org/packages/Mirolim.EventBus.RabbitMQ)